-Annual/Semi-Annual Reports: These reports, when available, will contain additional information about the Fund's investments, describe the Fund's performance, list portfolio holdings and discuss recent market conditions and economic trends.
-The Annual Report will include a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.
+Annual/Semi-Annual Reports: These reports contain additional information about the Fund's investments, describe the Fund's performance, list portfolio holdings and discuss recent market conditions and economic trends.
+The Annual Report includes a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during its last fiscal year.

-Statement of Additional Information: The Fund's SAI, dated December 19, 2022, has been filed with the SEC.
+Statement of Additional Information: The Fund's SAI, dated December 31, 2023, has been filed with the SEC.
 The SAI, which includes additional information about the Fund, and the Fund's Annual and Semi-Annual Reports, may be obtained free of charge by calling 1-855-610-4766 or by visiting www.PEGlobalEnhancedInternationalFund.com.
 The SAI, as supplemented from time to time, is incorporated by reference into this Prospectus and is legally considered a part of this Prospectus.